AbstractSDK/abstract/framework/docs/src/1_abstract_platform_overview.md

 it
 easier and faster to build for you.

-- **Based on CosmWasm** 🌟: The Abstract SDK is built on top of the [CosmWasm][1]{target="_blank"} smart-contract framework, which has been battle-tested and proven to be secure and reliable.
+- **Based on CosmWasm** 🌟: The Abstract SDK is built on top of the <a href="https://cosmwasm.com/" target="_blank">
+  CosmWasm</a>
+  smart-contract framework, which has been battle-tested and proven to be secure and reliable.
 This also means that you can leverage the existing tooling and community to accelerate your development process.

 - **Chain-Agnostic** 🌐: The Abstract platform can support any CosmWasm-based network, even outside the Cosmos ecosystem,